Prehistoric climate change repeatedly channelled human migrations across Arabia - NewsBreak

 Prehistoric climate change repeatedly channelled human migrations across Arabia

-Max Planck Institute for the Science of Human History.
-Recent research in Arabia – a collaboration between scientists at the Max Planck Institute for the Science of Human History in Jena, Germany, the Heritage Commission of the Saudi Ministry of Culture, and many other Saudi and international researchers – has begun to document the incredibly rich prehistory of Saudi Arabia, the largest country in Southwest Asia.
-Previous research in the region has focused on the coastal and woodland margins, while human prehistory in the vast interior areas remained poorly understood.www.eurekalert.org
+MAX PLANCK INSTITUTE FOR THE SCIENCE OF HUMAN HISTORY—Recent research in Arabia – a collaboration between scientists at the Max Planck Institute for the Science of Human History in Jena, Germany, the Heritage Commission of the Saudi Ministry of Culture, and many other Saudi and international researchers – has begun to document the incredibly rich prehistory of Saudi Arabia, the largest country in Southwest Asia.
+Previous research in the region has focused on the coastal and woodland margins, while human prehistory in the vast interior areas remained poorly understood.popular-archaeology.com

 Comments / 0